Table of Contents[Hide][Show]

 Hiding under the bed….

 That was my solution when I was supposed to take medicine when I was sick as a kid.
 I didn’t like the taste and my poor parents would have to chase me down to get me to take it.
-Fast forward a lot of years (more than I’d like to admit) and it is a much different story when I have to get my kids to take remedies when they are sick.
+Fast forward a lot of years (more than I’d like to admit) and it’s a much different story when I have to get my sick kids to take remedies.

-They actually love it, and beg for it, and wish they could take it all the time!
+They actually love it, beg for it, and wish they could take it all the time.
+Especially when it’s elderberry syrup!

 A New Take on Elderberry